Getting StartedCore Concepts

 Why Merkle Trees?

-• Verification - Proofs verify membership without revealing list
+• verification - proofs confirm membership without revealing the full set

 Building a Tree